openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. note::

     -   For projects completed in CEO: This will either be your question name or the new column name you created in Part 2 above.
-Here it is COLLECTED_CLASS following the directions in `section 4.3.2`_.
+Here it is COLLECTED_CLASS following the directions in `Section 4.3.2`_.
     -   For projects completed in CEO-SEPAL: ref_code

-Choose the column with the map data information
+Choose the column with the map data information.

 .. note::

     -   For projects completed in CEO: PL_MAP_CLASS
     -   For projects completed in CEO-SEPAL: map_code

-Choose the map area column from the area file—map_area Choose the class column from the area file—map_code or map_edited_class.
+Choose the map area column from the area file—map_area.

+Choose the class column from the area file—map_code or map_edited_class.
 The map_edited_class has the names you entered manually during the design phase, while the map_code has the numeric class codes.

 .. note::